aiven/aiven-docs/docs/products/kafka/concepts/consumer-lag-predictor.md

 ---

-The **consumer lag predictor** for Aiven for Apache Kafka estimates the delay between the time a message is produced and when it\'s eventually consumed by a consumer group.
+The **consumer lag predictor** for Aiven for Apache Kafka estimates the delay between the time a message is produced and when it's eventually consumed by a consumer group.
 This information can be used to improve the performance, scalability, and cost-effectiveness of your Kafka cluster.

 :::important
 Consumer Lag Predictor for Aiven for Apache Kafka® is a limited availability feature.
-If you\'re interested in trying out this feature, contact the sales team at [sales@aiven.io](mailto:sales@aiven.io).
+If you're interested in trying out this feature, contact the sales team at [sales@aiven.io](mailto:sales@aiven.io).
 :::

-To use the **consumer lag predictor** effectively, setting up [Prometheus integration](/docs/platform/howto/integrations/prometheus-metrics) with your Aiven for Apache Kafka® service is essential.
-Prometheus integration enables the extraction of key metrics necessary for lag prediction and monitoring.
+To use the **consumer lag predictor** effectively, set up [Prometheus integration](/docs/platform/howto/integrations/prometheus-metrics) with your Aiven for Apache Kafka® service.
+The Prometheus integration enables the extraction of key metrics necessary for lag prediction and monitoring.

 ## Why use consumer lag predictor?